ma2750335/mas_lib_doc/docs/MT5/reconnect_mt5.md

 ### 🎯 Function Purpose

-Reconnects to MetaTrader 5 (MT5), typically used when the connection has been lost.
+Attempts to re-establish the connection to MetaTrader 5 (MT5) when it has been lost, ensuring uninterrupted data streaming and trade execution.

 ---